Northern Ireland (Executive Formation and Organ and Tissue Donation) Act 2023

 Overview

-This bill extends the deadline for forming a Northern Ireland Executive after the May 2022 Assembly election and gives the Secretary of State the power to call another election sooner if an Executive isn't formed.
+This bill extends the deadline for forming a Northern Ireland Executive after the May 2022 Assembly election and allows the Secretary of State to call another election sooner if an Executive isn't formed.

 Description